dribnet/perceptionengines/README.md

 ```

 The numpy array a is a variable list of length 8 vectors and size is
 the dimensions of the output image in pixels.
-The renderer should simply
+The renderer should
 generate and return an image.
 Its very important for the output images
 to be identical when size varies.